benjamingoodheart/bgdev-nuxt/content/currently.md

 *Machine Learning with Python Cookbook, 2nd edition* by Gallatin & Albon

-*Essays and Aphorisms* by Arthurt Schopenhauer
+*Essays and Aphorisms* by Arthur Schopenhauer

 *A Brief History of Ireland* by Richard Kellen
 <br><br>